 “Listen, pal.
 No name, no deal.
 Well, I won’t deal with you anyway, but I’ll give you the benefit of the doubt.”

 The man sighed, looking up towards the ceiling.
 Tony smiled to himself, enjoying both the man’s frustration and the pale skin that adorned his neck.
+If he thought Tony was just going to roll over without his security team, he was even more stupid than Tony thought.
+It's always the pretty ones.

 Tony sputtered, unable to stop the laugh that escaped his lips.
 “The Captain.
 Are you kidding me?”